DC-Hackathon/finco-root/finco-nlp/train_data/intent_data.md

 - distributions fetch asset last distribution date for isin GB123323123
 - distributions send asst last distribution date for isin 1321GHTY
 - distributions fetch last distribution date of asset given isin 12345GHY
+- fetch asset name for isin GB123455
+- fetch asset name for isin GB123455
+- get me last distribution date for isin
+- get me last distribution date for isin GB123455
+- get me last distribution date for isin from distributions
+- please get me last distribution date for isin GB123455
+- find last distribution date for isin GB123455
+- find last distribution date for isin GB123455
+- find last distribution date for isin from distributions
+- find last distribution date for isin GB123455 from distributions
+- find my distributions asset name for isin GB123455
+- find last distribution date for isin GB123455
+- please find last distribution date for isin
+- please find last distribution date for isin GB123455
+- please find last distribution date for isin from distributions
+- please find last distribution date for isin GB123455 from distributions
+- please find last distribution date for isin GB123455
+- please find my distributions asset name for isin GB123455
+- what is last distribution date for isin
+- what is last distribution date for isin GB123455
+- what is last distribution date for isin from distributions
+- what is last distribution date for isin GB123455 from distributions
+- what is last distribution date for isin GB123455
+- what is my distributions asset name for isin GB123455

 ## intent:incomeStream
 - distributions what is asset income stream for isin GB123455